networkx/networkx/doc/source/reference/glossary.rst

       Edges are either two-tuples of nodes (u,v) or three tuples of nodes with an edge attribute dictionary (u,v,dict).

+   ebunch
+      An iteratable container of edge tuples like a list, iterator, or file.

    edge attribute
       Edges can have arbitrary Python objects assigned as attributes